 In the event of a denial to your application, you have the right to make an appeal, that is, to have your application re-assessed; while to have greater chances of winning the appeal, it is important that you be represented by a lawyer who is very well versed in laws on compensation benefits.More →

 An article in the website of Hull & Zimmerman, P.C., a law firm in Denver, says that there are as many as 4.7 million recorded dog bites in the US every year with about 800,000 requiring medical treatment- a surprisingly large number considering the bond that usually exists between man (owner or not) and dog.
 Some dog bites are, indeed, quite serious, resulting to nerve damage, laceration, disfigurement and paralysis, broken bones and infections; worse, there are dog bites that even require the victim to undergo reconstructive surgery to repair damage to their skin.
 Dog bites to the face can easily disfigure a person, and reconstructive surgery is expensive.

 Surgery can be another major concern for dog bite victims, however, as what ought to be reconstructive surgery may end up as a source of a bigger problem.
-According to the website of the Cottrell Law Office, these surgical errors are a complete breach of the trust patients put on the surgical team under whose care they are entrusted.
+These surgical errors are a complete breach of the trust patients put on the surgical team under whose care they are entrusted.

 There are different types of surgical errors, like wrong site surgery or surgeries performed on the wrong part of the body, surgery on the wrong patient, surgical instruments being left inside the body, infections due to use of unsanitized gloves, surgical tools or operating room, improper incision, and perforation of the artery, other organs or tissues, which can result to excessive bleeding or organ damage.